NOAA-OWP/wres/README.md

 "wres-20180418-2177338-dev.zip" which indicates this software should not be sent through the delivery pipeline.

-To build all of WRES for local use, run
+To build WRES for local use, run

     ./gradlew check javadoc installDist